Health Care

 The way forward

-Kiosks throughout six states that provide fundamental healthcare offerings at subsidized fees to villagers each day.
+There are kiosks throughout six states that provide fundamental healthcare offerings at subsidized fees to villagers every day.
 These kiosks are digitized healthcare clinics that use telemedicine.
-They have a nurse who conducts a bodily exam and connects with the net doctor via stay audio or video feed-thru an era-backed platform.
+They have a nurse who conducts a bodily exam and connects with the net doctor via stay audio or video feed through an era-backed platform.
+We need many more disruptive initiatives and systems that are similar to the intention of generic healthcare.

 Dorothy R. Ferry